moderntld/www.moderntld.com/irc.md

 permalink: /irc/
 ---

-### NEW: Forum

-For official support, please visit our [official forum](https://forum.moderntld.net/) instead!

 ### Connecting

-If you'd still like to use IRC, you can use the following information to connect to our chat:
+You can use the following information to connect to our chat:

 - Server: chat.freenode.net:6697 (use SSL)
 - Channel: #ModernTLD